Getting Kids to Write Book Reviews

 Having my girls do everything BY HAND with paper and pencil ensures they are actively involved in the revision process (“No, you don’t just type and click ‘publish!’
 You have to revise it first!”)
 It’s tactile enough for them to write, erase and revise.
 They don’t have to worry about technology or typing skills either which allows us to focus solely on their writing.
 (We focus on typing and/or posting the reviews later.)
 It also gives them instant gratification for their work.

-Book Review: Immi’s Gift by Karin Littlewood
+Kids Write Book Reviews: Immi’s Gift by Karin Littlewood

 Here is an example of a book review, written by my ten-year-old daughter: